 As in the U.S., there are ways of speeding up prosecution.
 The EPO, for example, will generally accelerate examination upon request, without any justification and even without paying any additional fees.
 Some countries also tend to follow the lead of other countries, granting patents in their countries when they learn of similar grants in the U.S. or EPO.

 The threshold issue is cost.
-One must assume that it will cost at least $15,000 to obtain a patent in each foreign country, and then at least another $750 a year to maintain the patent.
+One must assume that it will cost at least $15,000 to obtain a patent in each foreign country, and then at least another $350 – $750 per year to maintain the patent.
 On top of that, applicants should understand that patents are not self-enforcing.
 It can easily cost a million dollars to enforce a patent, and that is for each country in which suit is brought.
 Thus, unless it makes economic sense to prosecute a patent application to issuance, and then to enforce it, there is little percentage in filing foreign patent applications.
 Where applicants do file foreign patent applications, they generally file in EPO, Japan, China, Canada, and Mexico, and then possibly Korea, India, Brazil, and Taiwan.
 Of course, the pattern can differ depending upon the industry.
 Oil-related inventions tend to be filed only in the major oil producing countries.
+Sun IP has an excellent summary of deadlines and rules for patent filings in different countries.

 Under the Paris Treaty, foreign applications must be filed within one year of the corresponding U.S. filing.
 That window can be extended by filing a Patent Cooperation Treaty (PCT) application within the one year period.
 If that is properly done, the deadline to file foreign in PCT countries is usually extended to two and half years (30 months) from the U.S. filing.
 The complete list of deadlines is available at the WIPO website.